yoyoengine/yoyoengine/README.md

 - only text or png images can have their alpha modulated
 - The engine is single threaded (except for audio)
 - Logging is unavailable until the engine is initialized (SDL needs loaded before we can use it)
+- THE LAUNCHER AND EDITOR TOOLCHAIN HAS ONLY BEEN TESTED ON LINUX.
+OPEN AN ISSUE IF YOU NEED WINDOWS SUPPORT.
+- NOTE: make this section limitations and have a seperate notices

 ### editor